-- Just comment and request to unblock you on Messenger.
+- Just comment on any post and request to unblock you on Messenger.

 That comments will be visible and notified to the person and chances are there that he will unblock you if he wish to or is done as a mistake.

-Since your messages will be left undelivered because of being blocked, you can try an alternative method of sending a message.
+Since your messages will be left undelivered because of you’re blocked, you can try an alternative method of sending a message.

 If you know them in real life, it will be better to meet them in person to talk things through.
 This will give you the chance to inquire what went wrong and apologize to mend things between the two of you.